We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Create polls that can be answered online or through the use of text messaging.
 Voters submit answers by sending SMS messages to a short number.
 Poll everywhere tallies the responses...more

 Create polls that can be answered online or through the use of text messaging.
 Voters submit answers by sending SMS messages to a short number.
 Poll everywhere tallies the responses which can then be accessed and viewed.
-Use the free plan for no more than 30 votes.
+Use the free plan for unlimited question and 25 voters.
 Make it visual by creating a word cloud of the responses.
-Use PowerPoint or keynote slide of the poll results and create charts that can be embedded into a web page.
+Use the apps for PowerPoint or Keynote slides of the poll results and create charts that can be embedded into a web page.
+There are several other apps such as Microsoft Teams, Zoom, and ohers.
 Simple and easy to use!

 In the ClassroomUsers must be able to determine the question and possible responses to generate the poll online.
 Practice creating your first poll even before creating a login.
 Enter the suggested question and possible responses to see how the codes are generated and displayed.
 Respondents text the code word to a specific number displayed on the screen.
 Be sure to check out the easy to use controls along the side of the screen.